alexrmelnick/EC535_Final_Project/README.md

 ### Solenoid
 - Connect solenoid to across the diode
-- Connect the GPIO to the transistor gate
+- Connect the GPIO to the transistor gate in series with the resistor
 - Connect 5V and GND to breadboard

 ## Further Reading